snkashis/android-docs/src/pages/navigation/overview/index.md

 ## Install the Navigation SDK

-Before developing your app with the Navigation SDK, you'll need to add the SDK as a dependency.
-Note that while we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/snapshot or the beta version if one is available.
-You can find the dependency given below in the MavenCentral repository.
+You'll need to add the Navigation SDK as a dependency before developing your app with the Navigation SDK.
+Note that while we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/SNAPSHOT or the beta version if one is available.
+Find more information about how to do this inside [the Navigation SDK's GitHub repository](https://github.com/mapbox/mapbox-navigation-android/#using-snapshots).

 ###  1. Add the dependency